-43.11.2 BMus/BEd (Secondary)
+BMus/BEd (Secondary) 43.11.2

-- Music: Applied Music ★48; Music History ★12; Music Theory ★18; Music Option ★6. - (2) Education: ★48 in core Education courses that are required for teaching certification.

-- (3) Minor: ★ 18 in a Minor teaching subject, in accordance with the requirements outlined in Education Chart 2. - (4) Other: ★ 12, consisting of ★6 in English and ★6 in one Language other than English. - (5) Piano Proficiency Examination: Students entering the BMus/BEd Combined Degrees program who are not electing a keyboard instrument as a first practical subject will be asked to take a keyboard proficiency examination covering basic technical materials and sight-reading [approximately Grade 4 Conservatory Canada (previously Western Board)].
+- (1) Music: Applied Music ★48; Music History ★12; Music Theory ★18; Music Option ★6. - (2) Education: ★48 in core Education courses that are required for teaching - Elements: ★18 in a Minor teaching subject, in accordance with the requirements outlined in Education Chart 2 - Other: ★12 consisting of ★6 in English and ★6 in one Language other than English. - (5) Piano Proficiency Examination: Students entering the BMus/BEd Combined Degrees program who are not electing a keyboard instrument as a first practical subject will be asked to take a keyboard proficiency examination covering basic technical materials and sight-reading [approximately Grade 4 Conservatory Canada (previously Western Board)].
 The requirement may be waived upon presentation of a Grade 6 Conservatory Canada certificate, or equivalent, earned within three years prior to entering the program.
 Students who choose not to take the examination or are unable to pass the examination can satisfy this requirement by successfully completing MUSIC 129 in the first year.
 The keyboard proficiency requirement must be met by the beginning of the second year of the program.

-These degrees consist of \star 162 overall.
-The first three years (\star 99) are taken in the Faculty of Arts and the last two years (\star 63) are taken in the Faculty of Education (see §75.7).
+These degrees consist of ★162 overall.
+The first three years (★99) are taken in the Faculty of Arts and the last two years (\$\pm\$63) are taken in the Faculty of Education (see §75.8).